 I worked as a Floor Educator at the lululemon athletica here in San Antonio, TX almost 6 years ago.
-I loved the experience and truly credit my leadership team there for seeing potential my (then baby) blog.
-Since my time there, I've always wanted to visit the lululemon lab!
-This is a totally separate store from what you'd normally find.
+I loved the experience and truly credit my leadership team there for seeing potential in my (then baby) blog.
+Since my time there, I’ve always wanted to visit the lululemon lab!
+This is a totally separate store from what you’d normally find.
 They have their design team in-house and only sell on site.
 You can find some fabulous one-of-a-kind pieces that are targeted as prototypes for future mass-lulu products.
 I walked away with a pair of leggins, a maxi dress, and a pair of shorts for my hubby.

 With temperatures in the low 60’s, walks were LOVELY.
 Especially when you go off the beaten path and stroll through neighborhoods instead of the busy streets.
 If you decide to go on a bakery crawl, like we did, I recommend taking the long way.
 It’s so, so worth it.
 You never know what you’ll see along the way!